mies/wercker-perceptor/views/provisioning.md

 * Build: the build containing the provision script to be used
 * Environment variables: additional variables needed by the provision script

-Only the log will be saved, so your SSH key won't be stored anywhere on Wercker.
+Only the log will be saved, so your SSH key won't be stored anywhere on wercker.

 Click "Provision new host" in the form to provision a new host.